MAminSFV/drake_extension/README.md

 ## Setup Guide
 > [!NOTE]
-> The setup has only been tested with Ubuntu 24.04 (Noble) operating system, Python 3.12 and Drake v1.32.0
+> The setup has only been tested with Ubuntu 22.04 (Jammy) operating system, Python 3.10 and Drake v1.32.0
 > If you encountered any issues feel free to leave an issue so we can fix it together.
 > You are also welcome to make a PR and extend the support.